g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 | R7 | ge-0/0/1.702 | 172.16.7.5/30 | fc09:c0:ffee:7::5/126 | 702 | Customer 1 | 64501 |
 | R8 | ge-0/0/1.801 | 172.16.8.1/30 | fc09:c0:ffee:8::1/126 | 801 | Provider 1 | 65501 |

-For all sessions, we`ll need to log the state changes of the session in the logs.
+For all BGP sessions, we must ensure that state changes are recorded in the system logs.
+Therefore, we need to apply the log-updown command to every neighbor within our network.

-So we need to apply the _log-updown_ in every session that we configure in our network.
+Additionally, we must implement a prefix filter for all sessions.
+We will only accept routes with a mask length greater than /8 and less than or equal to /24.
+Any routes falling outside this range will be rejected.

-And, in every session we need to receive only the routes bigger than /24 and less than /8, otherwise, we`ll reject the routes.
+Let's start with the IX environment.
+We have two routers (R1 and R2) that need to establish sessions with two external peers:

-Now, I'll follow the peering cases of every router.
+IX-1: 192.168.12.254

-In the IX environment, we have two routers, and we need to establish the session with both of them, in R1 and R2:
+IX-2: 192.168.12.252

-The IX-1 have the IP 192.168.12.254 and the IX-2 192.168.12.252.
-Here I have a tip to give to you, always mark a community in the import policy, this way, we can handle the routes imported by this peering easily.
+Pro Tip: Always tag imported routes with a specific BGP Community in your import policy.
+This best practice makes it much easier to manage and manipulate these routes later in your control plane.

-First, we need to configure the interfaces correctly:
+First, let’s configure the interfaces: Since the interface configuration follows a similar pattern across all routers in this lab, I will show the setup for R1 and R2, and omit the remaining interfaces for brevity.

 R1:
 ```